This tutorial will help you to under thae Sticky bit, SUID and SGID file permissions under Linux system.

 For example: passwd command have SUID bit enabled.
-When a normal user change his password this script update few system files like /etc/passwd and /etc/shadow which can’t be update by non root account.
+When a normal user changes his password this script update few system files like /etc/passwd and /etc/shadow which can’t be updated by non-root account.
 So that passwd command process always run with root user rights.

 # chmod u+s tecadmin.txt # ls -l tecadmin.txt -rw

 sr-xr-x 1 root root 0 Mar 8 02:06 tecadmin.txt

 # chmod 4655 tecadmin.txt # ls -l tecadmin.txt -rw

 Sr-xr-x 1 root root 0 Mar 8 02:06 tecadmin.txt

 Same as SUID, The process will have the same group rights of the file being executed.
 If SGID bit is set on any directory, all subdirectories and files created inside will get same group ownership as the main directory, it doesn’t matter who is creating.